 The curious remix of pigments and pixels

-Her large canvas surface for painting was constructed with twenty-five 20 x 20 cm canvases in a square format.
-Using oil paint – a medium associated with traditional landscape painting - she painted the digitally engineered landscape image with all its blurring and defects.
+Yolanda subverts the concept of landscape painting by using oil paint – a medium associated with traditional landscape painting – to paint the digitally engineered landscape image with all its blurring and defects.

 To further emphasise the potential for digital manipulation, the image was taken apart to create smaller compositions.
-Here a selection of them has been presented as a frieze, as one long horizontal line, mimicking a horizon.
-Although there is a sense of harmony, the images need not necessarily ‘lead into’ each other, and each has the sense of being an individual - a pigmented pixel.
+Here nine of them are shown as a frieze, a long horizontal line which mimics a horizon.

-These various technical manipulations of a conventional subject matter represent Yolanda’s exploration with the creative possibilities of shifting between traditional and new media.
+Such technical manipulations of a conventional subject matter and art medium represent Yolanda’s exploration with the creative possibilities inherent when shifting between traditional and new media.